DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 Recently we finished [The Pragmatic Programmer, 20th Anniversary Edition](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).
 In this post, we'll share learnings around some of the topics we have discussed.

-# Tracer bullets vs Prototypes
+# Tracer Bullets vs Prototypes
 Two of the topics discussed in the book are tracer bullets and prototypes.
 The concepts are similar but addresses different problems.
 A prototype is a cheap way to try out an idea, to answer questions about something unknown.